• Skip to primary navigation

 A Great Snack for Toddlers and Kids

-Variations to this Recipe:
+Variations you can make to this recipe:

 • Replace the brown sugar with coconut sugar for a refined sugar-free muffin.